federicominniti/ProcessMiningMarinePlasticDetection/README.md

 # Process Mining - Marine Plastic Detection
-The purpose of the project is the development of a software factory based on the “Machine Learning Ops” paradigm, a DevOps approach able to deploy and maintain machine learning models and IT operations in production reliably and efficiently.<br>
+The purpose of the project is the development of a software factory based on the “Machine Learning Ops” paradigm, a DevOps approach able to deploy and maintain machine learning models and IT operations in production reliably and efficiently.

 The Marine Plastic Detection problem, in particular, has been targeted during the development of this project.

 (Repository for process mining and intelligence's project)